bbat2575/SimpleGeometryProcessor/README.md

 # Description

 A simple geometry processor:
-1. Generator: Generates a set of 2D points.
+1. Generator: Generates a set of 2D points based on parameters.
 1. Searcher: Accepts a set of 2D points from stdin, calculates the three closest points and determines whether or not they form a triangle.

 # Generator:

-Specify the parameters of your set (-rseed is optional and order of arguments doesn't matter).
+Specify the parameters of your set:
+* -N : the number of points to generate.
+* -mindist : the minimum distance between any two points.
+* -rseed [optional] : a number used to generate a particular set of points.

+Syntax:

 ```bash
 python3 gen_points.py -N=<number> -mindist=<mindist> -rseed=<rseed>